hoylabs/OpenDTU-OnBattery-docs/docs/hardware/nrf24l01plus.md

 ## Description

-The NRF24L01+ module is a 2,4GHz RF module. **It is absolutly important to get the newer PLUS variant**!
+The NRF24L01+ module is a 2,4GHz RF module. **It is absolutely important to get the newer PLUS variant**!
 Only the PLUS variant supports the required transmission speeds and is able to communicate with the inverter.
 There are several variants with different qualities and prices.
 Most of them